99% Of Presenters Don’t Use This – But You Can’t Get Action Without It

 - To increase our enjoyment

-How WIIFMs work
+How WIIFMs Work

 I was lucky enough to see Margaret Thatcher’s ex-wingman, Michael Portillo, speak at an event at which I was also giving a keynote talk.